Nicole-Hong/Nicole-Hong.github.io/README.md

 - 🤔 I’m looking for help with making my README more visually appealing...
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love classical music and play the violin at orchestras
-- :rocket: Hobbies: Coding, Painting, Hiking, Swimming and Dancing
+- 🚀 Hobbies: Coding, Painting, Hiking, Swimming and Dancing

 ## Projects